Galactic Dust Polarization in Turbulent Multiphase ISM: On the Origin of the $EE/BB$ Asymmetry: Introduction

-In this study, we investigate foreground dust polarization using high-resolution ($2048^3$) 3D magnetohydrodynamic (MHD) simulations of the turbulent multiphase ISM.
-These simulations self-consistently evolve gas, turbulence, and magnetic fields across multiple thermal phases, capturing spatial scales from 100~pc down to 0.05~pc.
-Achieving such high resolution—thereby ensuring a broad inertial range—is essential to resolve both the large-scale driving of turbulence and the small-scale structures that shape the observed polarization.
-We explicitly examine the physical properties of the WNM, UNM, and CNM, as well as their alignment with the magnetic field.
+Fully resolving the complex dynamics of the interstellar medium—from the large-scale turbulence injection down to the typical dense CNM scale of 0.1 -- 10~pc—demands very high numerical resolution.
+In this study, we investigate foreground dust polarization using $2048^3$-grid 3D magnetohydrodynamic (MHD) simulations of the turbulent multiphase ISM.
+By capturing spatial scales from 100~pc down to 0.05~pc, our simulations self-consistently evolve gas, turbulence, and magnetic fields across multiple thermal phases.
+Achieving this extreme resolution guarantees a sufficiently broad inertial range, which is strictly required to simultaneously resolve the large-scale turbulent driving and the fine, small-scale structures that govern the observed polarization.
+This allows us to explicitly characterize the physical properties of the WNM, UNM, and CNM, and evaluate their alignment with the local magnetic field.
+While pioneering previous studies \citep[e.g.,][]{2018PhRvL.121b1104K} have conducted a parameter sweep of magnetization at $512^3$ resolution, our work focuses on the turbulence properties and dust polarization under typical diffuse ISM conditions, ensuring that the WNM, UNM, and critically, the CNM structures, are fully and physically resolved.

 Previous synthetic polarization studies based on MHD turbulence have typically relied on the assumption of uniform grain alignment and have not investigated the distinct contributions of different ISM phases \citep{2015A&A...576A.105P,2018PhRvL.121b1104K,2025PhRvD.112j1302H}.
 In this work, we generate synthetic dust polarization maps by post-processing our simulations with an upgraded version of the \textsc{Polaris} code, which incorporates state-of-the-art grain alignment physics \citep{Reissl2016,Giang2023}.
 We also separate the contribution from WNM, UNM, and CNM.
 This allows us to quantify how the distinct phases of the ISM modulate key polarization properties, including the $E$- and $B$-mode power spectra and the $EE/BB$ asymmetry.
 Such analysis is critical for refining foreground separation strategies in CMB experiments.
-Furthermore, we go beyond comparisons with Planck observations at 353 GHz to present quantitative predictions for future CMB surveys at 150 GHz, establishing a physically motivated framework for the improved removal of polarized foregrounds in the search for primordial $B$-modes.
+Furthermore, we go beyond comparisons with \textit{Planck} observations at 353 GHz to present quantitative predictions for future CMB surveys at 150 GHz, establishing a physically motivated framework for the improved removal of polarized foregrounds in the search for primordial $B$-modes.